UWC2-PYTHON/ProgrammingInPython/source/modules/SubclassingAndInheritance.rst

             diameter = radius*2
             Circle.__init__(self, diameter)

-Exception to: "don't change the method signature" rule.
+This is an exception to the "don't change the method signature" rule.

 Often when you override ``__init__``, the new class may take an extra parameter or two.
 In this case, you will want to keep the signature as similar as possible, and cleanly define what is part of the subclass.
 A common idiom in this case is this:

 .. code-block:: python